-So why do mortgage-backed securities make sense for the players involved in the mortgage industry?
+Why do mortgage-backed securities make sense for the players in the mortgage industry?
 Mortgage-backed securities actually make the industry more efficient, meaning it’s cheaper for each party to access the market and get its benefits:

-- Lenders: By selling their loans, banks can focus on generating fees for underwriting, allowing them to more efficiently use their capital.
+- Lenders: By selling their mortgages, lenders save on maintenance costs, and receive money they can then loan out to other borrowers, allowing them to more efficiently use their capital.
 They often require borrowers to meet conforming loan standards so that they can sell mortgages to aggregators.
 They can also sell the loans they might not want to keep, while retaining those they prefer.

 - Aggregators: Aggregators package mortgages into MBSs and earn fees for doing so.
 They may give mortgage-backed securities features that appeal to certain investors.
 A steady supply of conforming loans allows aggregators to structure MBSs cheaply.

 - Borrowers: Because aggregators demand so many conforming loans, they increase the supply of these loans and push down mortgage rates.
 So, borrowers may be able to enjoy greater access to capital and lower mortgage rates than they otherwise would.

 Of course, easier access to financing is beneficial for the housing construction industry: Developers can build and sell more houses to consumers who are able to borrow more cheaply.

 Investors like mortgage-backed securities, too, because these bonds may offer certain kinds of risk exposure that the investors, mainly big institutional players, want to have.
 Even the banks themselves may invest in MBSs, diversifying their portfolios.